adjust/marmalade_sdk/README.md

 ## Example app

 There is an example app inside the [`HelloAdjust` directory][example-app].
-You can try an example app to see how the adjust SDK can be integrated.
+You can use the example app to see how the adjust SDK can be integrated.

 ## Basic Installation